-Health Secretary ‘ashamed’ as pressure leads to critical incidents in hospitals
+Health secretary ‘ashamed’ as pressure leads to critical incidents in hospitals

-A number of NHS trusts declared critical incidents due to extreme pressure.
+Health Secretary Wes Streeting spoke out as a number of NHS trusts declared critical incidents

 Your support helps us to tell the story